CodeReclaimers/neat-python/docs/module_summaries.rst

     :param dict d: Dictionary to iterate over
     :param kw: The function of this parameter is unclear.

 ..
-Internally, the above are using **kw as a PARAMETER for keys/items/values/iterkeys/iteritems/itervalues. ???
+Internally, the above are using ``**kw`` as a PARAMETER for keys/items/values/iterkeys/iteritems/itervalues. ???
 Is this in case someone puts in
 .. a set of key/value pairs instead of a dictionary?
 The `six` documentation just states that this parameter is "passed to the underlying method", which is not helpful.

 .. todo::

-   Add at least some methods to the below for DefaultSpeciesSet.
+   Add at least some methods to the below for DefaultSpeciesSet; try to figure out which ones are required interface methods.

 .. py:module:: species
    :synopsis: Divides the population into genome-based species.